JoshCrusader/FlappyAI/readme.md

 # FLAPPY BIRD AI
-A flappy bird game simulated developed using only html5 canvas.
-The game has an A.I. of initially (250) bots trying their best to get as far as they can in the game.
+A flappy bird game simulated developed using only html5 canvas and Tensorflow.js The game has an A.I. of initially (250) bots trying their best to get as far as they can in the game.
 This A.I. implements the method of Neuroevolution of augmenting topologies (NEAT) which is a genetic algorithm that incorporates a neural network in its process.